SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Wipe Out Outdoor Seating on Pier 39

-Walk along the Pier 39 boardwalk and you can't miss Wipeout Bar and Grill, one of the best outdoor dining choices in Fisherman's Wharf and San Francisco.
+Walking along the popular Pier 39 boardwalk, you can't miss Wipeout Bar and Grill, a classic choice for outdoor dining in San Francisco.

 >> Fun things to see and do in Pier 39